makerdao/governance-manual/module-index/module-dai-direct-deposit.md

 ## Purpose

 The primary purpose of the D3M is to expand the reach of the DAI stablecoin by providing DAI directly to other lending protocols.
-In addition to this, it allows the Maker Protocol to earn yield on the deposited DAI in this protocols, providing a source of income.
+In addition to this, it allows the Maker Protocol to earn yield on the deposited DAI in these protocols, providing a source of income.

-Further, it allows Maker to undercut competing centralized stablecoins on these lending protocols.
-By providing DAI directly on other lending protocols, Maker can ensure that the borrow rate for DAI on those lending protocols is almost always below the borrow rate for centralized stablecoins on those platforms.
+Further, it allows Maker to undercut centralized stablecoins on these lending protocols.
+By providing DAI directly on other lending protocols, Maker can ensure that the borrow rate for DAI on those protocols is almost always below the borrow rate for centralized stablecoins.

 ## Key Parameters

-### Debt Ceiling
+### Debt Ceiling (line)
 The Debt Ceiling parameter for the Dai Direct Deposit Module is substanstially identical to the Debt Ceiling parameter for vault types.
 It controls the maximum amount of DAI that can be minted via the D3M.
 Note that the D3M Debt Ceiling may also be controlled by the Debt Ceiling Instant Access Module.

 ### Target Borrow Rate (bar)